 Emptiness is no ‘itself’, it can’t be drawn as an object itself.
-The triangle you see has not been drawn, it’s hinted at through the objects that outline it.
+The triangle you see hasn’t been drawn, it’s hinted at through the objects that outline it.
 The emptiness of the triangle is it’s lack of essence, or parts.
 Where as the black objects claim an essence.

 ‘You can’t capture the world in a conceptual net or cup.’

 We are deceived because our way typical of thinking is to grasp for essences, but we forget this and think our ideas about reality mirror the cosmos itself.
 Our language, conceptualising minds and causal thinking are leading us astray.

 What this tells us is that we can’t capture reality using conceptual thought.
 All our ideas, narratives, maps, simulations etc are inadequate to the task of ultimate truth.
 Even thoughts, feelings are conglomerations of other things, which makes them also empty.